Unactived/YAYARLox/README.md

 ## Known limitations

-* Like in the book's implementation, the REPL insist on adding semicolons
+Like in the book's implementation, the REPL insist on adding semicolons

 Dynamically added, implicit semicolons would require addition after handling comments, therefore after tokenizing in the current implementation; or drift away from the "normal" implementation used to run files by prohibiting comments completely in the REPL.

-* **Currently**, the scope of global variables lasts for one iteration of the loop

-This is not the case in the book's implementation, and in fact this makes a REPL useless.

-The current implementation of the REPL is similar to the book: just like running a file calls the function `run` with its contents, the REPL calls `run` with the line entered by the user.

-In the future, this might be solved by transmitting an Interpreter struct, to create the idea of shared session.
-Maybe run could become a method of the Interpreter struct instead.

 ## Improvements